deepikathimmegowda/jpmorgan/README.md

 1. *Multiple versions of a trade with the same trade ID can be processed, however, only the trade with the highest version should remain part of the aggregated position record* only one edge case is missed : scenarion SecurityIdentifier -> KLO -  To solve: create version list and keep track of version while considering higher version trade

+Task:
+1. *Due to scaling considerations, trade events can arrive in any order.
+Once the solution is completed for sequentially incrementing IDs and versions in the below input data.
+Test cases should be added to cater for out of order and other corner cases.*
+- To address this - everytime a new event is added, invoke /tradeOutcomes to fetch new outcomes.
+- To make this efficient there should be proper synchronization between added trade events and fetching trade Outcomes.